Adam Frost and Melanie Patrick of the British Film Institute take a look at film noir and what makes a film noir-ish.

 "A Movie Marked Danger" - a Vanity Fair article on Sweet Smell of Success (1957), directed by Alexander Mackendrick, screenplay by Clifford Odets and Ernest Lehman, cinematography by James Wong Howe, soundtrack by Elmer Bernstein. (previously) [more inside]

-The Big Sleep still works in a big bad way and feels fantastically modern.
+The Big Sleep is a film I have found a very intense love for.
+The rotating cast of shadowy crooks and deceptive dames coupled with the roller-coaster plotting makes this classic movie endlessly entertaining.
+Bogart and Bacall are electrifying together and the supporting cast is equally captivating.
+Considering it’s over 60 years old, The Big Sleep still works in a big bad way and feels fantastically modern.
 It’s as if the film is simply too fast and too entertaining to age.
 It was crafted by the hands of some of Hollywood’s finest artists at the time and oozes quality as a result.
 Most of all though, this movie is just pulpy, fearless, fun and really, really cool. - Pictures and Noise [more inside]

 After 25 years I revisited To Live and Die In L.A.
 (1985), William Friedkin's cynical, fatalistic, hardboiled and high-energy crime noir about corruption and survival in the city of no angels.
 The script is literate, the characters are believable, the performances are brutally honest, the unpredictable twists keep coming, the action never stops, and the car chase is shot for real without any fake process. (spoilers)